-If you haven’t heard of ear seeds before then buckle yourself in, because over the next few months you’re going to be bombarded with information about them.
+If you haven’t heard of ear seeds before then buckle yourself in, because you’re going to be bombarded with information about them.
 Ear seeds - small metal half-balls, almost like ball bearings - have been used as part of traditional Chinese medicine practice for centuries but now go by the name of 'auricular acupuncture', as Chinese Medicine practitioner, Katie Brindle explains: “Carefully stimulated points on the ear have been used as part of Chinese medicine practices to enhance health and wellbeing for thousands of years.
 They were first mentioned in the ancient medical text, The Huangdi Neijing (The Yellow Emperor's Classic of Medicine), in 500 BC.

 Like the feet, the ear is considered to be a reflection of the whole body, with each tiny point relating to a specific area or organ, she says.
 Ear seeds are placed on various pressure points in the ear and have been claimed to help with all kinds of ailments and issues from insomnia and lack of focus to fertility and hormone imbalance.

 And it’s perhaps unsurprising that they’re having a serious moment.
 After all, having a ‘curated ear’ of carefully placed piercings is the hottest way of accessorizing.
 It's often asked whether piercings themselves can have self-care benefits.
 If you want to know, can daith piercings help with headaches and migraines we've got you covered.

 Unlike a piercing, ear seeds are not permanent but as many of them come in silver and gold and even coloured crystals, they can look insanely cool in your ear.